 Your Aetna plan might cover your Invisalign treatment, although it depends entirely on the plan.
 Some plans will cover around 50% of adult orthodontic treatment (including Invisalign), while others will only cover children up to 19 years old.
-When treatment is covered, there might be additional limitations, like a lifetime limit or a waiting period before you can access the coverage.
-Aetna DMO and Aetna PPO both have plans that cover orthodontics for children, while adult coverage comes more often with DMO plans.
+Even if you receive coverage, there might be additional limitations, like a lifetime limit or a waiting period.
+Neither Aetna DMOs nor Aetna PPOs are a surefire bet for orthodontic benefits, but both have certain plans that cover orthodontics for children and adults.

-Since ClearCorrect is a similar treatment to Invisalign, it might also be partially covered, depending on your plan.
+Since ClearCorrect, SureSmile, and 3M Clarity are similar to Invisalign, they might also be partially covered, depending on your plan.
 Six Month Smiles typically treats milder cases, so it’s more often considered a cosmetic procedure, but not always!
 You’ll have to check with the company and your dentist to find out.

 Aetna Braces Coverage

 Aetna usually treats Invisalign and braces the same way for orthodontic coverage.
 So, your DMO or PPO plan might partially cover them.
 Go over your plan’s details to know for sure.